lshtm-genomics/omics-course/docs/other-omics/methylation.md

         iqtree -m GTR+G -s pacbio.fasta -bb 1000
         ```

 Open up the tree by launching `figtree`.
-Open the tree by clicking on **Open...** and selecting the 'RAxML_bestTree.pacbio.ML' tree.
+Open the tree by clicking on **Open...** and selecting the 'pacbio.fasta.treefile' tree.
 Midpoint root the tree by selecting **Midpoint Root** from the **Tree** menu.
 Finally, we will load annotations allowing figtree to display which samples do or don't have methylation.
 Select **Import annotations...** from the **File** menu and select the '**filtered_motifs.tsv**' file.
 This file was created during the merging step and is simply a tab-separated file with the rows being samples and the columns being motifs.
 The values in the file are either **0** (representing absence of methylation) or **1** (representing presence of methylation).

 Once the file has been loaded, we can colour the tips by selecting a motif sequence from the 'Colour by' dropdown on the 'Tip labels' panel (shown below).
 Samples for which methylation is absent will be coloured red.